GiannakopoulosIlias/vision-transformer-network-for-mr-electrical-properties-tomography/README.md

   - logs

 ## Modular Code
-The repo includes modular code for the 3D UNet and 3D TransUNet architectures.
-Feel free to use them in your project.
+The repo includes modular code for various architectures, such as 3D UNet, 3D TransUNet, FiLM layers etc. You can use them in your project.

 ## Reference
 If you use this code in full or in part in your research, please consider citing our upcoming article (reference will be added once published).